Our website uses Cookies. By continuing to use our site, you are agreeing to our Cookies Policy

 The typical fertility assessment of both partners can be completed within a month (or one menstrual cycle) of an initial consult.

-How can we do that?
 We are one of only a handful of clinics across the country to offer everything onsite, including HSG, AMH testing, and semen analysis.
 Doing so allows us to shorten your wait for results.
 We know your time is important, so we’ve designed our workflow around your needs.

 BOOK A CONSULT